)

 DMV.org may share your personal information or data with advertisers and other partners.

-The website doesn’t offer driver and vehicle services administered by your local DMV branch.
+The website doesn’t offer the driver and vehicle services that your local DMV branch administers.

 Rather than offering car insurance quotes on its site, DMV.org redirects you to other lead-generation websites.

-DMV.org is a privately owned website that claims to help drivers with a variety of vehicle needs, including registration, license renewal, and finding their respective DMV sites.
+DMV.org is a privately owned website that claims to assist drivers with various vehicle-related needs, including vehicle registration, license renewal, and locating their respective DMV offices.
 The website has no affiliation with traditional state DMVs.
-Most official DMV websites have URLs that end in “.gov” — so that can be a good indicator if you’re on an official website.
+Most official DMV websites have URLs that end in “.gov,” so that can be a good indicator of whether you’re on an official website.

-It also offers a car insurance comparison tool that redirects users to one of a few different quote-comparison websites to complete the process.
-These sites include AgileRates, Cheap Car Insurance USA, SmartFinancial, and CheapestAutoInsurance.
-But it doesn’t offer actual quotes on its site.
+While it doesn’t offer actual quotes on its site, it has a car insurance comparison tool that redirects users to one of a few different quote-comparison websites to complete the process.
+These sites include Progressive, Esurance, Liberty Mutual, and 21st Century, to name just a few.

 DMV.org isn’t an official DMV website.
 The company clearly states on its website that it’s unaffiliated with the real DMV.
 It has a large disclaimer at the top of the site that reads: “DMV.ORG is a privately owned website that is not owned or operated by any state government agency.”